 Marketing (or Lack Thereof) Affects Cross Selling

 Why is success so dismal?
-Most of these dealers have one thing in common: they didn’t seriously consider their marketing.
+Most of these businesses have one thing in common: they didn’t seriously consider their marketing.
 Look at their website and you realize that while the business offerings grew, their message is still the same.
 Ask most of their customers if they know about the new service and they shake their heads “no” because there never was a concerted marketing effort to get the word out.
-Ask Google who sells IT services in the market and the dealer doesn’t show up on page one.
+Ask Google who sells IT services in the market and the business doesn’t show up on page one.

 Cross-selling requires marketing.
 Do not attempt to launch a new business line without budgeting for marketing.